1 in 4 teens report having misused or abused a prescription drug at least once in their lifetime.Drug-Free.org

 Although many medications can be abused, the following three classes are most commonly abused:

 Some OTC medicines such as cough and cold medicines containing the cough suppressant ingredient dextromethorphan (DXM) can also be abused.
-Today, roughly one out of three teenagers knows someone who has abused OTC cough medicine to get “high.”
+Today, roughly 1 in 27 teens report abusing excessive amounts of DXM to get “high.”
 Read more about recognizing and preventing teen OTC cough medicine abuse at StopMedicineAbuse.org.

 Did you know it’s illegal to share your prescription medications with other people?